cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

-Your server should be resilient to any client failure. `netcat` is a useful tool to test these kinds of failures, as you can simulate bad requests or disconnecting at various points during the transaction.
-Your server should be able to gracefully handle these scenarios -- under no condition should you server crash because of a client failure.
+Your server should be resilient to any client failure. `netcat` is a useful tool to test these kinds of failures, as you can simulate bad requests or disconnections at various points during the transaction.
+Your server should be able to gracefully handle these scenarios -- under no condition should your server crash because of a client failure.

 Once you've tested the basic functionality, use a stress tester to make sure